Skip to main content

 Chekhov's Gun

-A dramatic principle that states that every element in a story must be necessary, and irrelevant elements should be removed.
+A dramatic principle that every element introduced in a story must serve the plot.

 Anton Chekhov famously wrote: 'If you say in the first chapter that there is a rifle hanging on the wall, in the second or third chapter it absolutely must go off.'
 It is a promise to the audience that details matter.